gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://github.com/Friendly0Fire/GW2Radial">**GW2Radial**</a>

 ### Getting Started
 Make sure your system meets the **Requirements** and that you don't have any unsupported add-ons (I hope to expand the list in the near future).
+Don't run the program while GW2 or the GW2 launcher is running, as the program needs to access files that are locked while the game is active.

 - Download the ![latest release](https://github.com/fmmmlee/GW2-Addon-Manager/releases)
 - Extract the zip file to any location you like